Helsinki-NLP/OPUS-MT-leaderboard/models/README.md

 ```

-## Evaluation recipes for OPUS-MT models (opus)
+## Evaluation recipes for OPUS-MT models (OPUS-MT-models)

-## Evaluation recipes for Tatoeba Translation Challenge models (opusTC)
+## Evaluation recipes for Tatoeba Translation Challenge models (Tatoeba-MT-models)

-Recipes for opusTC model evaluation are implemented in makefiles.
-Make sure to change to the `opusTC` directory (`cd models/opusTC`).
-Run all necessary evaluations for all released opusTC models (or run in reverse order):
+Recipes for Tatoeba-MT-models model evaluation are implemented in makefiles.
+Make sure to change to the `Tatoeba-MT-models` directory (`cd models/Tatoeba-MT-models`).
+Run all necessary evaluations for all released Tatoeba-MT-models models (or run in reverse order):

 ```
 make all